yandex/porto/porto.md

     Porto mounts: /dev, /dev/pts, /dev/hugepages, /proc, /run, /sys, /sys/kernel/tracing.

+    Also porto recreates in /run directories strictire from underlying filesystem.

+    Porto creates in /dev nodes only for devices permitted by property **devices**.

     If container should have access to porto then /run/portod.socket is binded inside.

 * **root\_readonly** - remount everything read-only